π Competition Rules

 π Final Evaluation Phase

-- The final leaderboard will be based on performance on a hidden test set
+- The final leaderboard will be based on performance on a hidden test set unavailable to participants.

 - No manual tuning, hard-coding, or test set engineering allowed